searchisko/searchisko/documentation/rest-api/management/content_provider.md

 Content provider
 ================

-*Content provider* is an entity that stores content into Searchisko (see Content Push API).
+*Content provider* is an entity that stores content into Searchisko (see Content Manipulation API).
 Configuration for the *content provider* contains some descriptive/contact information, information for authentication/authorization on the Searchisko REST API, and configuration of content types pushed into Searchisko by this provider.